You are invited to join the 2018 Bioscience Los Angeles Summit

 Lunch and Networking Reception – Program Partners: 12:45PM – 1:30PM

-Meet the Panel Members
+Meet the Speakers and Panel Members

 Mark Ridley-Thomas is a board member of the Los Angeles County Metropolitan Transportation Authority, the Los Angeles Memorial Coliseum Commission and LA Care, the nation’s largest publicly operated health plan.
 His major accomplishments during his tenure as County Supervisor include initiating the establishment of civilian oversight of the Los Angeles County Sheriff’s Department and creating the Office of the Inspector General, Office of Child Protection, and Office of Diversion and Reentry.
 In 2015, Ridley-Thomas led the effort to adopt the Los Angeles County Economic and Community Development Program that set the foundation for the County’s 2017 Bioscience Cluster Development Initiative with its focus on strategies to support start-ups and commercialization.